 - 10.1.
 No Fee.
 The Contractor certifies it has not received, nor paid or agreed to pay, another person or entity, other than a bona fide employee working exclusively for the Contractor, any fee, commission, percentage, gift, or any other consideration contingent upon or resulting from the award or making of the Contract. - 10.2.
 Licenses, Permits and Taxes.
 The Contractor shall, at its own expense, have and maintain all licenses, registrations, permits, and approvals necessary for the performance of the Contract, including without limitation, registration with the Washington State Department of Revenue.
 The Contractor shall pay all fees (including licensing fees) and applicable federal, state, and local taxes. - 10.3.
 Compliance.
 The Contractor and its Personnel, and the Services provided by the Contractor and its Personnel, shall comply with all applicable laws, codes, and standards in effect at any given time regardless as to whether such laws are referred to by the County.
 If required for the Services provided, the Contractor and its Personnel shall submit to a background check as directed by the County. - 10.4.
 Nondiscrimination.
 The Contractor and its Personnel shall not discriminate against any person on the basis of race, color, creed, religion, national origin, age, sex, marital status, sexual orientation, veteran status, disability, or other circumstance prohibited by federal, state, or local law, and shall comply with Title VI of the Civil Rights Act of 1964, P.L.
-88-354 and Americans with Disabilities Act of 1990 in the performance of the Contract. - Public Records.
-The Contractor acknowledges the Contract and all public records associated with the Contract shall be available to the County for inspection and copying by the public where required by the Public Records Act, Chapter 42.56 RCW ("Act").
-To the extent that public records in the custody of the Contractor are needed for the County to respond to a request under the Act, as determined by the County, the Contractor shall make them promptly available to the County at no cost to the County.
-If the Contractor considers any portion of any record provided to the County under the Contract, whether electronic or hard copy, to be protected from disclosure under the law, the Contractor shall clearly identify all specific information it claims to be confidential or proprietary.
-If the County receives a request under the Act to inspect or copy the information that has been identified by the Contractor as protected from disclosure and the County determines that release of the information is required by the Act or otherwise appropriate, the County's sole obligation will be to make a reasonable effort to notify the Contractor of the request and the date that such protected information will be released to the requester unless the Contractor obtains a court order to enjoin disclosure pursuant to RCW 42.56.540.
+88-354 and Americans with Disabilities Act of 1990 in the performance of the Contract. - 10.5.
+Public Records.
+The Contractor agrees that the Contract and all records associated with the Contract shall be available to the County for inspection and copying by the public pursuant to the Public Records Act, Chapter 42.56 RCW ("Act").
+If the County determines that records in the custody of the Contractor are needed to respond to a request under the Act, the Contractor shall make all such records promptly available to the County at no cost to the County.
+With the exception of the Contract, if the Contractor considers any portion of any record, electronic or hard copy, to be protected from disclosure under the Act, the Contractor shall clearly identify all specific information it claims to be confidential or proprietary.
+If the County receives a request under the Act to inspect or copy proprietary information that has been identified by the Contractor as protected from disclosure and the County determines that release of the information is required by the Act or otherwise appropriate, the County's sole obligation will be to make a reasonable effort to notify the Contractor of the request and the date that such protected information will be released unless the Contractor obtains a court order to enjoin disclosure pursuant to RCW 42.56.540.
 If the Contractor fails to timely obtain a court order enjoining disclosure, the County will release the requested information on the date specified.
-The County has, and by this Section assumes, no obligation on behalf of the Contractor to claim any exemption from disclosure under the Act.
-The County will not be liable to the Contractor for releasing records in compliance with the Act, this Section or court order. - 10.6.
+The County has no obligation on behalf of the Contractor to claim any exemption from disclosure under the Act.
+The County will not be liable to the Contractor for releasing records pursuant to the Act. - 10.6.
 Advertising, Logo.
 The Contractor shall not use, advertise, or promote for commercial benefit information concerning the Contract or use any trade name, trademark, or logo of the County, without the County's prior written consent.